rengatta/MapleServer2-GUI-Tool/README.md

 1. Open a commandline interface
 2. cd to the project folder
 3. Type `npm start`
+4. Switch to items/maps/etc tabs at the top
-4. Click an item to copy the corresponding item command to your clipboard if not connected to the API server
+5. Clicking a button copies the corresponding command to your clipboard if not connected to the API server
-5. Search by itemname/id or by tags
+6. Search by name/id or by tags
-6. List of tags is outputted to the developer console
+7. List of tags is outputted to the developer console

 ### API Usage: